Georg Wilhelm Friedrich Hegel: Influences

 As H. S. Harris recounts, when Hegel entered the Tübingen seminary in 1788, "he was a typical product of the German Enlightenment – an enthusiastic reader of Rousseau and Lessing, acquainted with Kant (at least at second hand), but perhaps more deeply devoted to the classics than to any thing modern."
 During this early period of his life "the Greeks – especially Plato – came first."
 Although he later elevated Aristotle above Plato, Hegel never abandoned his love of ancient philosophy, the imprint of which is everywhere in his thought.

 Hegel's concern with various forms of cultural unity (Judaic, Greek, medieval, and modern) during this early period would remain with him throughout his career.
-In this way, he was also a typical product of early German romanticism.
+In this way, he was also a typical product of early German Romanticism.
 "Unity of life" was the phrase used by Hegel and his generation to express their concept of the highest good.
 It encompasses unity "with oneself, with others, and with nature.
 The main threat to such unity consists in division (Entzweiung) or alienation (Entfremdung)."

 In this respect, Hegel was particularly taken with the phenomenon of love as a kind of "unity-in-difference," this both in the ancient articulation provided by Plato and in the Christian religion's doctrine of agape, which Hegel at this time viewed as "already 'grounded on universal Reason.'"
 This interest, as well as his theological training, would continue to mark his thought, even as it developed in a more theoretical or metaphysical direction.

-Although it is often unacknowledged in the philosophical literature, Hegel's thought (in particular, the tripartite structure of his system) also owes much to the hermetic tradition, in particular, the work of Jakob Böhme.
+According to Glenn Alexander Magee, Hegel's thought (in particular, the tripartite structure of his system) also owes much to the hermetic tradition, in particular, the work of Jakob Böhme.
 The conviction that philosophy must take the form of a system Hegel owed, most particularly, to his Tübingen roommates, Schelling and Hölderlin.

 Hegel also read widely and was much influenced by Adam Smith and other theorists of the political economy.

-It was Kant's Critical Philosophy that provided what Hegel took as the definitive modern articulation of the divisions that must be overcome.
-This led to his engagement with the philosophical programs of Fichte and Schelling, as well as his attention to Spinoza and the Pantheism controversy.
+It was Kant's critical philosophy that provided what Hegel took as the definitive modern articulation of the divisions that must be overcome.
+This led to his engagement with the philosophical programs of Fichte and Schelling, as well as his attention to Spinoza and the pantheism controversy.
 The influence of Johann Gottfried von Herder, however, would lead Hegel to a qualified rejection of the universality claimed by the Kantian program in favor of a more culturally, linguistically, and historically informed account of reason.